 As we’ve already pointed out, the crucial difference between the two is that CBD isn’t psychoactive, so you won’t get high off it as you would with THC.
 In fact, CBD is even thought to mitigate some of the psychoactive effects of THC, including anxiety, paranoia and, of course, the ‘high’.

 On the face of it, at least at the chemical level, CBD and THC seem virtually identical.
 So just what is it that makes CBD so different from THC?
-Bear with us - the answer is going to involve a bit of science.
 It’s all down to the molecular structures of the two compounds, which contain one minuscule difference - the placement of one atom - that leads THC to have a psychoactive effect while CBD doesn’t.

-See, it’s all thanks to the fact that the two compounds react with receptors in the body that form part of what’s known as the Endocannabinoid system, currently a hot research topic and thought to keep many of the body’s other systems - such as the nervous and digestive systems - running smoothly.
+See, it’s all thanks to the fact that the two compounds react with receptors in the body that form part of what’s known as the Endocannabinoid system, currently the subject of scientific research and thought to keep many of the body’s other systems - such as the nervous and digestive systems - running smoothly.

-There are two types of these receptors, which have the catchy names ‘CB1’ and ‘CB2’.
+There are two types of these receptors, known as ‘CB1’ and ‘CB2’.
 CB1 receptors are found in the brain - specifically the parts of the brain that control things like your emotions, coordination and memory - while CB2 receptors are spread throughout your immune and central nervous systems.
-THC bonds itself directly with CB1 receptors found in your brain, hence its psychoactive effect.
-CBD, on the other hand, doesn’t interact directly with the CB1 receptors, giving similar health benefits to THC without its mind-altering effects.
+The THC chemical structure allows it to bond itself directly with CB1 receptors found in your brain, hence its psychoactive effect.
+The CBD chemical structure, on the other hand, doesn’t allow it to interact directly with the CB1 receptors, giving the CBD molecule similar health benefits to the THC molecule without its mind-altering effects.
 Importantly, you won’t get addicted to it.

 We’ll delve more into all the great health benefits of CBD in future articles, but for now let’s end with a quick recap of our main takeaway: THC is psychoactive, while CBD isn’t.
 It’s amazing the difference one atom can make.